 Your manager and local human resources office will help to ensure that you complete the necessary paperwork, get a Harvard ID, and are placed on the payroll to be paid on schedule.

 - Employment Eligibility Verification (I-9 form): Under federal law, you must complete this form in person in order to verify your identity and eligibility to work in the United States.
-You will need to provide documents that prove your identity and employment eligibility within three business days of your employment start date.
+You will need to provide documents that prove your identity and employment at this meeting.

 - Tax withholding forms: Federal W-4 and state tax withholding form.
 These forms need to be signed.
 You must also supply your Social Security number.